Westminster Abbey

 Virtually every monarch of the nation was crowned in Westminster Abbey, from William the Conqueror (1066) to the reigning Queen Elizabeth (1953).

 Several thousand people are either interned or memorialized with plaques or statues inside Westminster Abbey.
+Some earned inclusion with deeds, others paid for the honor.

 Many kings and queens plus illustrious statesmen, soldiers, writers and musicians are buried here.

-However, many wealthy citizens were able to pay for this honor during the period when the church was in desperate need of money.
+Many wealthy citizens were able to pay for this honor during the period when the church was in desperate need of money.
 This ego-tripping eventually cluttered the church's interior, somewhat diminishing its beauty.

 The two main entrances of Westminster Abbey (see photo) have decidedly different architectural treatments.